bongochong/CombinedPrivacyBlockLists/BLT/README.md

 - [A PAC (proxy auto-configuration) file, to block undesirable domains](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/BLT/update-pac.sh).

-The Windows versions of these scripts (combined into a unified interface) can be found here: https://github.com/bongochong/CWP-Utilities

 **Checklist for normal use**:
 1. Download the installer [from this link](https://raw.githubusercontent.com/bongochong/CombinedPrivacyBlockLists/master/BLT/installer.sh).
 2. Ensure the installer is executable (either via your file manager or something like `chmod +x installer.sh` in a terminal).